als244/gpu_server_monitoring/README.md

 However, this scenario is likely to never occur.
 If all CPU cores are being utilized => heavy job => large GPU kernels => more run-ahead for job's host-thread which is dispatching work => disptaching-thread being switched out will not impact performance because there is enough work to be done without any more work being submitted.
 Then the monitoring program will occupy the CPU for a short duration, collect data, and the job's host-thread will continue submitting work and running ahead.
 During a sample buffer bump the monitoring program will occupy a core for longer, but this is configurable.

-Moreover, the assumption that all CPU cores have work do to (for duration of sample frequency) is extremely rare.
+Moreover, the assumption that all CPU cores have work do to (for duration of sample interval = ~a few ms) is extremely rare.